What is an intelligent system?: Characterization based on external behavior

-An agent acts rationally if the decisions it makes about its actions seek to maximize a measure of performance.
-This measure quantifies the degree of achievement of the goals pursued by the agent.
-For example, in the game of chess, players try to win their opponents.
-A financial analyst makes decisions about investments to maximize the economic profit obtained.
-The decisions made by these agents are oriented to maximize a performance measure (number of opponents beaten or economic benefit obtained).
-This type of behavior has been described in artificial intelligence as the principle of rationality \parencite{Newell-1982} and it has also been analyzed in other disciplines such as philosophy or economy \parencite{Edwards-1954}.
+It is said that an agent \textit{acts rationally} if the decisions it makes about its actions seek to optimize a performance measure\footnote{The notion of rationality in decision making has been described in artificial intelligence with the principle of rationality \parencite{Newell-1982} and it is also used in other disciplines such as philosophy or economy \parencite{Edwards-1954}.}.
+For example, a financial analyst makes decisions about investments to maximize the economic profit obtained.
+A self-driving car selects the path to follow according to a performance measure that minimizes the travel time (and other possible factors such as as fuel consumption or toll costs)).

-Acting rational is closely related to the notion of intelligence.
-Comparing performance measures in achieving goals is one way to compare degrees of intelligence.
-We say that a chess player A (or investment advisor A) is more intelligent than another player B (or another investment advisor B) if A wins more games (or makes more profit).
-This goal-based view is one of the approaches followed by different authors to define intelligence \parencite{Kurzweil-2000} \parencite{Goertzel-2006} \parencite{Legg-2006}.
-For example Kurzweil defines intelligence as "the ability to use optimally limited resources to achieve goals".

-Note that this type of definition provides a method for testing intelligence based on the evaluation of a system in maximizing an objective function.
-This approach is flexible because it does not create an artificial rigid separation between intelligent and non-intelligent systems.
-In addition, it takes a practical approach for building intelligent machines, avoiding open scientific questions related to intelligence (e.g., phenomenal consciousness).